-Accounting Period-We have a 52-week or 53-week fiscal year ending on the first Thursday after December 25.
-Fiscal years 2013, 2012 and 2011 contained 52 weeks.
-Throughout this document, we refer to our fiscal years as set forth below:
+Accounting Period-The Company has a 52-week or 53-week fiscal year ending on the first Thursday after December 25.
+Fiscal year 2014 contained 53 weeks.
+Fiscal years 2013 and 2012 contained 52 weeks.
+Throughout this document, the fiscal years are referred to as set forth below:

-Fiscal Year Ended Reference in this Document
+Fiscal Year Ended this Document

-December 26, 2013 2013
+January 1, 2015 .
+2014

-December 27, 2012 2012
+December 26, 2013 .
+2013

-December 29, 2011 2011
+December 27, 2012 .
+2012

-Segment Reporting-Advertising is the principal business activity of the Company and is the Company's reportable segment under the requirements of ASC 280-Segment Reporting.
+Segment Reporting-Advertising is the principal business activity of the Company and is the Company's only reportable segment under the requirements of ASC 280-Segment Reporting.
 Fathom Events (prior to its sale) was an operating segment under ASC 280.
 The Company does not evaluate its segments on a fully allocated cost basis, nor does the Company track segment assets separately.
 As such, the results are not indicative of what segment results of operations would have been had it been operated on a fully allocated cost basis.
 The Company cautions that it would be inappropriate to assume that unallocated operating costs are incurred proportional to segment revenue or any directly identifiable segment expenses.
 Refer to Note 16-Segment Reporting.